aximilli1212/peterhdd.github.io/_posts/2020-02-06-get-started-with-firebase-in-flutter.md

     firebase_database: ^3.1.1
 ```

 and save by clicking CTRL + S, visual studio code will execute `flutter packages get` and add the plugin to your project.

+**Note**: The *pubspec.yaml* is where you add all your dependencies that you are going to use in your project, it is similar to the `build.gradle` file when creating a native android project.

-To save data to the realtime database, first we need to get an instance of the database and then we can use the set method to save the data:
+To save data to the Firebase realtime database, first we need to get an instance of the database and then we can use the `set` method to save the data:

 ```dart
 class _MyHomePageState extends State<MyHomePage> {